ashishpradhan7207/Online_Banking-PHP/README.md

-This is Online Banking Project using php
+This is Online Banking Project using php, html and css.